Klepac-Ceraj-Lab/RPiCamera/scripts/README.md

 This directory contains scripts to control the HQ Camera with an RPi

-## Using the Command Line Interface
+## Using the Command-Line Interface
-All scripts are run using the command line interface.
+All scripts are run using the [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface).

 Command prompts will look something like this: `anika@raspberrypi:~ $`.
 In the Instructions below, everything after `$` is the command to be typed.